Eligibility and deferral

-Some UK and overseas partner institutions hold their own Graduation ceremonies.
-However, you may also want to attend a University of Portsmouth Graduation ceremony.
+Some UK and overseas partner institutions hold their own Graduations.
+However, you may also want to attend a University of Portsmouth Graduation.

-If you’re studying at a partner institution on a collaborative programme, you may attend a University of Portsmouth Graduation ceremony, unless we tell you otherwise.
+If you’re studying at a partner institution on a collaborative programme, you may attend University of Portsmouth Graduation, unless we tell you otherwise.

 Please refer to your partner institution for more details, or contact the University Graduation team on firstname.lastname@example.org.